 A feasibility study conducted in 2011 concluded that the Project will require a huge initial investment.
 Estimated at nearly $6.7 billion.
 The level of accuracy ranges between -15% to +30% of the final costs.
 Thus, the initial investment could reach $8.71 billion.
 Given the fact that nearly 10 years have passed since the study was initially published.
 It is likely that there is a discrepancy between the estimated costs then and today.

-This price was calculated based on the 27 years of life the mine is expected to have, on average.
+This price was calculated based on the 27 years of life the mine is expected to have.
 The economic analysis at the time concluded that a gold price of nearly $907/oz would be required in order to break even.
 Even taking into account the variation of the estimated costs between the 2011 feasibility study and today.
 The mine is expected to be an extremely profitable operation, considering the current gold prices.

 The economic analysis presented on the feasibility study was based on a gold price of $1,200/oz.
 It is estimated that the Project will only be able to generate a positive cumulative cash flow in the 14th year of operations after construction starts.
 That coupled with the initial capital required to construct the mine and to start the operations.
 Shows that the project can only be completed by a company with a strong financial position.
 Despite the fact that the current gold price is much higher, and that it positively impacts the estimates for cash flow generation.
 The mine will take at least 6 years to be net cash flow positive.The feasibility study was conducted roughly 10 years ago and it is expected that the operating costs should be higher today.